-- Vulnerability – A point in your code that's open to attack.
+- Vulnerability: A point in your code that's open to attack.

-- Codesmell – A maintainability issue that makes your code confusing and difficult to maintain.
+- Code Smell: A maintainability issue that makes your code confusing and difficult to maintain.

 Each issue has one of five severities:

-Bug with a high probability to impact the behavior of the application in production: memory leak, unclosed JDBC connection, ....
-The code MUST be immediately fixed.
+- BLOCKER: Bug with a high probability to impact the behavior of the application in production.
+For example, a memory leak, or an unclosed JDBC connection are BLOCKERs that must be fixed immediately.

-Neither a bug nor a quality flaw, just a finding.
+- INFO: Neither a bug nor a quality flaw, just a finding.

-So new issues get introduced.
+So new issues do get introduced.

 Understanding issue context